tapankumeher/Movie-Review/README.md

   * Check on the internet how to write or change Connection Strings, change your <b>data source, user id, password</b> as needed.
 Or provide <b> Windows Authentication </b>, as your wish.
 3. Goto package manager console and run command update-database
-4. Now Buid and run the project
+4. Now Build and run the project

 5. <b>Some word of wisdom : This is a  basic project in ASP.NET CORE WEBAPI.
 My intention to upload this so that you will, get some idea for your project.</b>